Tre-Eiler/Rewst/Apple Shortcuts + Siri/ReadMe.md

 **Rewst.io** is a Robotic Process Automation (RPA) platform that integrates tools, mostly targeted at MSPs.
 It allows you to build flows on visual canvasses without any coding or agents required.

-The workflow, shotcut, and readme below allow you to implement Rewst, Apple Shortcuts, and ConnectWise PSA (formerly ConnectWise Manage).
+The workflow, shortcut, and readme below allow you to implement Rewst, Apple Shortcuts, and ConnectWise PSA (formerly ConnectWise Manage).

 ## Pre-Requisites